Alzheimer’s and Hydration: Importance For Cognitive Function

 Water is also crucial for the body’s natural detoxification process.

-It helps to flush toxins out of the body, which can otherwise accumulate and cause inflammation and breakouts on the skin.
+It helps to flush toxins out of the body, which can otherwise accumulate and cause and breakouts on the skin.

 Therefore, consuming an adequate amount of water daily can result in a clearer and more radiant complexion.